bartvanhoey/FunctionalCSharp/README.md

 * Functions are first-class citizens
 * In-place updates should be avoided

+Results in code that is more Predictable, Reliable and Maintainable and easier to test

 ### Taming Side effects
 ### Emphasis expressions
 ### Treating functions as data

-Results in code that is more Predictable, Reliable and Maintainable and easier to test
+## Honest vs Dishonest Functions

+* An honest function always does what its signature says, and given an input of the expected type, it yields an output of the expected type—no Exceptions, no nulls

+* a Dishonest function doesn't abide by its signature

 ## Difference between OO Programming and FP Programming